ebaauw/homebridge-hue/README.md

 - `sensors`: Flag whether to expose Hue bridge sensors to Homekit.
 Default: `false`;
 - `schedules`: Flag whether to expose Hue bridge schedules to Homekit.
 Default: `false`;
 - `rules`: Flag whether to expose Hue bridge rules to Homekit.
 Default: `false`.
+- `maxopenrequests`: Number of concurrent network requests that Homebridge will make to the Hue bridge.
+1st Gen Hue bridges will experience errors (such as ```ECONNRESET```) if more than 5 requests are open at a time.
+Default: `5`

 ## Caveats
 - The homebridge-hue plug-in is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for months, but your mileage might vary.
 Please report any issues on GitHub.